 Seek Legal Representation Immediately

-When facing serious federal charges, Atlanta trial attorney Richard A. Grossman is the lawyer you want representing you.
-With two decades of experience, Mr. Grossman is dedicated to protecting your rights.
+When facing serious federal charges, Atlanta trial attorney Jeff Manciagli is the lawyer you want representing you.
+With two decades of experience, Mr. Manciagli is dedicated to protecting your rights.
 If you are charged with a federal or state crime, do not wait to seek legal advice.
-Contact the office of Richard Grossman for a free consultation.
+Contact the office of Jeff Manciagli for a free consultation.